sodadata/docs/soda-cl/failed-row-samples.md

 ```

 1. Configure an HTTP failed row sampler; see [example](#example-custom-failed-row-sampler) below.
 2. In Soda Cloud, in the **Data Sources** tab, select the data source for which you wish to reroute failed rows samples, then navigate to its **Connect the Data Source** tab.
-If you use a `configuration.yml` file to store data source connection congifuration details, open the file.
+If you use a `configuration.yml` file to store data source connection configuration details, open the file.
 3. To the connection configuration, add the `sampler` and `storage` configuration as outlined below, then save.
   ```yaml
   data_source my_datasource_name: